ZigaVukcevicDev/k6/04-spike-test/runnable-example.md

-# Runnable example of soak test
+# Runnable example of spike test

 Table of contents